Share This Follow @PLRBConf

 Carter W. Terry, PE, CWI, Senior Consultant, Rimkus Consulting Group, Inc.

-• Will provide an analysis of off-site fabricated structures from a forensic perspective.
+• Provide an analysis of off-site fabricated structures from a forensic perspective

 • Scott Thompson